Shanghai is a popular travel destination in China. If you only have a day to spend in this wonderful city, here are the top things to do in Shanghai.

-My last destination in China was Shanghai and I only had 24hrs to spend in this city so I wanted to make sure I made the most out of it.
+My last destination in China was Shanghai and I only had 24 hours to spend in this city so I wanted to make sure I made the most out of my layover.

 [ 1 ] Stroll the Bund

 The Bund is the large sidewalk that hugs the harbor of Shanghai and provides exceptional views of the skyline as well as the Oriental Pearl Tower.